A Revised Otherkin FAQ

 #GryphonGuild on FurNet An IRC channel for those who love gryphons, or are gryphons at heart.
 Similar to AFD but for gryphon-lovers and gryphon-kin rather than dragon-lovers and dragon-kin.

 #Dreamhart on MibbitNet The IRC channel affiliated with Dreamhart.org.
 Obviously, I’m the channel founder on this one.
 There’s also a web interface available here.
-Currently, a scheduled chat takes place every Thursday from 7pm EST to whenever things break up, but the channel is available for use at any time and there’s usually at least one or two people in it even if they’re idling.
+Currently, a scheduled chat takes place every Tuesday from 8pm ET to whenever things break up (generally between 2am and 4am ET), but the channel is available for use at any time and there’s usually at least a few people in it.

 #Draconic on SquickMe A fork of the #draconic IRC channel.

-#Crossroads on TherianNet General discussion channel for therian.net.
-Primarily therian-oriented, but otherkin are also welcome.
+#Crossroads on Therian.org General discussion channel for therians.

 Non-IRC Chats